 "You'll be all right," Dom said, not moving from Brian's side.
 Helicopters could be heard now and the sirens were getting closer, so why wasn't he running?

 "You gotta get out of here," Brian stated.
 "Both of you."

 Dom looked him in the eyes and told him plainly, "I ain't running anymore."

 Panting, Brian said, "I gotta ask you something."

 "You know I would, I would have won that race if you didn't cheat, right?"
 Dom stared at him and nodded slowly.

 "You hit your head hard."
 Eve chuckled at that and Brian started to laugh, too until he groaned in pain, holding his side.

 "Don't make me laugh," he said, which only made Eve laugh even more.
-The sound of the sirens made her stop abruptly, sobering her up.
+She stopped abruptly at the sound of sirens, sobering her up.